coyotito-mx/laravel-settings/README.md

     public function down(): void
     {
+        Schema::delete([
-        // Remove your settings here
+            // Add your settings here to be deleted ]);
     }
 };
 ```

+As you can see, this is a standard Laravel migration file, but instead of using the `Schema` facade from Laravel,
+we use the `Coyotito\LaravelSettings\Facades\Schema` facade to add or delete settings.

 ### Groups